cloudconfig/cloco-node-client/README.md

 ## Credentials

-We recommend that you authorize your machine using the cloco-bash tool, but you can set the cloco credentials via the options.
+We recommend that you set machine credentials using the cloco-cli tool, but you can set the cloco credentials via the options.
 You can generate API credentials via the cloco admin UI or via the API.
 Please ensure that the credentials are kept safe.

+To set credentials via cloco-cli

+    $ cloco init --key $CLOCO_CLIENT_KEY --secret $CLOCO_CLIENT_SECRET

+Alternatively, you can pass credentials into the cloco-node-client as follows:

 ````
 // initialize the credentials if supplied via environment variables.